noaione/yuusha-shoukan-ln/sources/v03/chapter3.md

 Is this person not equipped with the ability to read to mood or even think about the flow of the conversation?
 And also, isn't it strange to ask “Do you like pets”?
-Wouldn't you ask if someone likes animals first or something like that.....
+Wouldn't you ask if someone likes animals first or something like that...
 Well, anyway, Shiro-san's asking me if I like keeping animals huh?
 I like it.
 When I started living on my own, I couldn't have a pet because the place where I'm living at doesn't allow pets, but my relatives had a dog and I used to take care of it a lot...

 (Then, that's great.
 I've “sent” it in front of the inn.)